derekhuynen/derekhuynen/README.md

 ### DerekHuynen.com

 - **Description:** My personal portfolio website showcasing my projects, skills, and professional journey.
-Built with Next.js and Tailwind CSS, it serves as a platform to share my work and connect with the tech community.
+Built with React and Tailwind CSS, it serves as a platform to share my work and connect with the tech community.
 - **Ideal For:** Anyone interested in learning more about my work, skills, and professional background.
 - **GitHub Repository:** [DerekHuynenWebsite](https://github.com/derekhuynen/Derek_Huynen_Website)
 - **Website** [DerekHuynen.com](https://www.derekhuynen.com)